uperl/Test-Script/README.md

 The ["script\_compiles"](#script_compiles) test calls the script with "perl -c script.pl", and checks that it returns without error.

-The path it should be passed is a relative unix-format script name.
+The path it should be passed is a relative Unix-format script name.
 This will be localised when running `perl -c` and if the test fails the local name used will be shown in the diagnostic output.